syncfusion-content/maui-docs/MAUI/Scheduler/reminders.md

 ---
 layout: post
-title: Appointment Reminders in .NET MAUI Scheduler control | Syncfusion
+title: Appointments Reminders in .NET MAUI Scheduler control | Syncfusion
 description: Learn here all about the Reminder support in Syncfusion .NET MAUI Scheduler (SfScheduler) appointments.
 platform: maui
 control: SfScheduler
 documentation: ug
 ---

-# Appointment reminder in .NET MAUI Scheduler (SfScheduler)
+# Appointments reminders in .NET MAUI Scheduler (SfScheduler)

-The MAUI Scheduler notify an appointment reminder by using  the [EnableReminder] property and [ReminderAlertOpening] event.
+The MAUI Scheduler notify an appointment reminders by using  the [EnableReminder] property and [ReminderAlertOpening] event.
 An appointment can have one or more reminders.

 N>
 * In .NET MAUI Framework notification implementation is in progress, So as of now added event to notify appointment reminder.[Reference](https://github.com/dotnet/maui/discussions/4216)